Collaborative future-making through game design practices

 Aims

 As existing method evaluations mostly lack an account of participant experience, this project seeks to produce a robust qualitative data set that fills that gap.
-It will analyse methods by determining which qualities produce meaningful experiences, contributing to the debate on success criteria for participation.
-It will further examine knowledge transfers from citizens to planners, adding to the debate on urban knowledge.
+It analyses methods by determining which qualities produce meaningful experiences, contributing to the debate on success criteria for participation.
+It also further examines knowledge transfers from citizens to planners, adding to the debate on urban knowledge.

 Research design

-The applied research will combine theory and practice using methods from game user research and qualitative social sciences.
-My research context will be two public participatory design cases which facilitate games for co-creation and co-decision-making, allowing me to collect data for my research.
-I seek to compare a planning game in which participants face a planning dilemma, take on roles, and act according to the goals of their characters in a quick collaborative problem-solving jam and a building game, in which ideas are quickly prototyped and tested directly on-site with simple building material.
+The applied research combines theory and practice using methods from game user research and qualitative social sciences.
+My research context consists of two public participatory design cases which facilitate games for co-creation and co-decision-making, allowing me to collect data for my research.
+I compare a planning game, in which participants face a planning dilemma, take on roles, and act according to the goals of their characters in a quick collaborative problem-solving jam, and a building game, in which ideas are quickly prototyped and tested directly on-site with simple building material.

-A web-based questionnaire will capture participants’ pre-game expectations, knowledge, and motivation.
-The game will be documented using a participant observer method, and design artifacts will be documented.
-Post-game, on-site interviews and a web-based questionnaire based on the Player Experience Inventory (PXI)3 will capture participants’ experiences.
-Additional in-depth semi-structured interviews will relate individual experiences to the specific game qualities of prototyping, testing, and jamming.
-The knowledge transfer of participants’ input will be captured at crucial planners meetings by a participant observer method.
-Once the final design decision is taken, a web-based group discussion will gather participants’ impressions of the relation between their own contribution and the outcome.
+A web-based questionnaire captures participants’ pre-game expectations, knowledge, and motivation.
+The game is documented using a participant observer method, and design artifacts are documented.
+Post-game, on-site interviews and a web-based questionnaire based on the Player Experience Inventory (PXI)3 have captured participants’ experiences.
+Additional in-depth semi-structured interviews relate individual experiences to the specific game qualities of prototyping, testing, and jamming.
+The knowledge transfer of participants’ input has been captured at crucial planners meetings by a participant observer method.
+Once the final design decision was taken, a web-based group discussion gathered participants’ impressions of the relation between their own contribution and the outcome.

 Supervisors: